What If

 What If the Library of Alexandria Never Burned?

-What If Napoleon Won at Waterloo?
+What If Napoleon Won Waterloo?

 What If the Spanish Armada Had Landed in 1588?